MoonieFR/SubstanceToArma/README.md

 ## List of presets

-- Arma 3 Super M (MetRough) - Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project (M for Metallic)
+#### Arma 3 Super M (MetRough)
+  > Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project (M for Metallic).
-- Arma 3 Super BC (MetRough) - Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project (BC for Base Color).
+#### Arma 3 Super BC (MetRough)
+  > Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project (BC for Base Color).
-- Arma 3 Super (SpecGloss) - Preset to export CO/NOHQ/AS/SMDI maps from a non-pbr specular glossiness project.
+#### Arma 3 Super (SpecGloss)
+  > Preset to export CO/NOHQ/AS/SMDI maps from a non-pbr specular glossiness project.
-- Arma 3 SuperAlpha (MetRough) - Preset to export CA/NOHQ/AS/SMDI maps including alpha information from a pbr metallic roughness project.
+#### Arma 3 SuperAlpha (MetRough)
+  > Preset to export CA/NOHQ/AS/SMDI maps including alpha information from a pbr metallic roughness project.
-- Arma 3 SuperAlpha (SpecGloss) - Preset to export CA/NOHQ/AS/SMDI maps including Alpha information from a non-pbr specular glossiness project.
+#### Arma 3 SuperAlpha (SpecGloss)
+  > Preset to export CA/NOHQ/AS/SMDI maps including Alpha information from a non-pbr specular glossiness project.
-- Arma 3 SuperNo2Diff (MetRough) - Preset to export CO/NOHQ/AS/SMDI (+ Grey OpenGL normal) maps from a pbr metallic roughness project.
+#### Arma 3 SuperNo2Diff (MetRough)
+  > Preset to export CO/NOHQ/AS/SMDI (+ Grey OpenGL normal) maps from a pbr metallic roughness project.

-Don't pay attention to the following warning: "'User1' channel is missing in your texture set."
+*Don't pay attention to the following warning: "'User1' channel is missing in your texture set."*

 ## About SuperNo2Diff
 I use this preset when I want to include my normal info into the diffuse/albedo/colormap.
 Including this information is convenient because it allows you to give an illusion of depth even without indirect light.